Indus Waters Treaty: Drainage in Kutch

 The Indus River water also flows into the Kori Creek, located in Rann of Kutch area of Gujarat state in India, through its delta channel called Nara River via Shakoor Lake before joining the sea.
 Without the consent of India, from 1987 to 1997 Pakistan constructed the Left Bank Outfall Drain (LBOD) project passing through the Great Rann of Kutch area with assistance from the World Bank.
 In violation of IWT Article IV(10), the LBOD's purpose is to prevent the saline and polluted water flow into the Indus delta of Pakistan and divert to reach the sea via the Rann of Kutch area.
 Water released by the LBOD enhances the flooding in India and contaminates the quality of water bodies which are a source of water to salt farms spread over a vast area.
 The LBOD water is passing to the sea via the disputed Sir Creek which is held by India up to its centre line but claimed by Pakistan totally, and LBOD water also enters into Indian territory due to many breaches in its left bank caused by floods.
 Since Gujarat state of India being the lower most riparian part of the Indus basin, Pakistan is bound to provide all the details of engineering works taken up by Pakistan to India to ensure no material damage is caused to India as per the provisions of Article IV of the treaty and shall not proceed with the project works till the disagreements are settled by arbitration process.

 Recent developments

 Aftermath of Uri attack

 In the aftermath of the 2016 Uri attack, India threatened to revoke the Indus Waters Treaty.
-The Prime Minister Narendra Modi declared, "blood and water cannot flow together."
-So far, such threats have not materialized.
-However, India decided to restart the Tulbul Project on the Jhelum River in the Kashmir Valley, which was previously suspended in response to Pakistan's objections.
+Prime Minister Narendra Modi declared, "blood and water cannot flow together."
+India decided to restart the Tulbul Project on the Jhelum River in the Kashmir Valley, which was previously suspended in response to Pakistan's objections.
 Political analyst Hasan Askari Rizvi in Lahore said that any change to the water supply of Pakistan would have a "devastating impact".
+India also decided to suspend the meetings of the Permanent Indus Commission (PIC) indefinitely.
 India stated in February 2020 that it wants to follow the IWT in letter and spirit.
-The mandatary annual meeting of the IWT Commissioners has become irregular after the 2019 Pulwama attack and the last meeting took place in May 2022 indicating IWT purpose of mutual cooperation is lost except its arbitration part.
+The mandatary annual meeting of the IWT Commissioners became irregular after the 2019 Pulwama attack.
+The last meeting of the Permanent Indus Commission (PIC) took place in May 2022.
+The May 2022 meeting was the 118th meeting of the PIC.